hunt3r/chrishunters.com/content/2009-09-07-dragone-construction.markdown

 tag:Built on OSX
 tag:PHP

-Dragone Construction came to me with a need for a basic website.&nbsp; They wanted to show mostly photos of their work and have some basic information available to perspective clients.&nbsp; I delivered this via J!1.0, JoGadgets, CSS and Illustrator.&nbsp; The end product is a simple yet easy to use website, with an animated gallery.&nbsp;
+Dragone Construction came to me with a need for a basic website.

+They wanted to show mostly photos of their work and have some basic information available to perspective clients.

+I delivered this via J!1.0, JoGadgets, CSS and Illustrator.

+The end product is a simple yet easy to use website, with an animated gallery.

 *   J!1.0
 *   Lightbox